dmlc/dgl/docs/source/guide/graph-heterogeneous.rst

 A heterogeneous graph can have nodes and edges of different types.
 Nodes/Edges of different types have independent ID space and feature storage.
-For example in the figure below, the user and game node IDs both start from zero and the they have different features.
+For example in the figure below, the user and game node IDs both start from zero and they have different features.

 .. figure:: https://data.dgl.ai/asset/image/user_guide_graphch_2.png